 It can be trickier to find a midwife to shadow than some other healthcare professions.
 Given that a part of midwifery is working with expectant mothers, you may encounter some more concerns about privacy.
 If you hope to witness a birth, it may take you some time to find an opportunity where the mother is comfortable with an observer during such a personal experience.

-If you are heading towards midwifery and you want to see more obstetrics, gynecology and maternity care, we will make it happen.
-You will more than likely have the opportunity to witness a birth or a cesarean, but that’s not all midwives do!
+If you are heading towards midwifery, and you want to see more obstetrics, gynecology and maternity care, we can make it happen.
+You will more than likely have the opportunity to witness a birth or a Cesarean, but that’s not all midwives do.

 We know you’re eager to learn all you can about midwifery and medicine.
 There are a few ways you can make sure you’re using your time wisely as you get those observation hours.